YukiM00/Backdoored-ImageNet/README.md

 # Backdoored-ImageNet
-This repository contains data and code used in our study on Backdoor Attacks on Deep Neural Networks via Transfer Learning from Natural Images.
+This repository contains data and code used in our study on *Backdoor Attacks on Deep Neural Networks via Transfer Learning from Natural Images*.

 ## Terms of use